Battle of Boulgarophygon: Magyar intervention

-The battle
+Battle

 When Simeon I returned to Preslav "proud of the victory", he broke the negotiations with Choirosphaktes and once again invaded Byzantine Thrace, further encouraged by the death of the capable general Nikephoros Phokas.
 The Byzantines transferred "all themes and tagmata", i. e. all forces that were fighting the Arabs, to Europe.
 The army was commanded by the Domestic of the Schools Leo Katakalon, who lacked the ability of Phokas.
 The two armies clashed at Boulgarophygon in the summer of 896 and the Byzantines were thoroughly routed.
 A Byzantine historian wrote:

 Among the casualties was the protovestiarios Theodosius, the second-in-command of the army, while Leo Katakalon managed to escape with a few other survivors.
 The Byzantine defeat was so grave that one of their soldiers retired from society and became an ascetic under the name of Luke the Stylite.

 Gaining the upper hand, Simeon I led the Bulgarian troops to Constantinople, burning villages en route.
 According to the Muslim historian al-Tabari, Leo VI was desperate after the consecutive refusals of peace, and was forced to gather an army of Arab prisoners of war and send them against the Bulgarians with the promise of freedom.
 The Bulgarians were stopped just outside Constantinople and Simeon I agreed to negotiate.